chadburnben/CMSC-315---discussions/unit3_lists/README.md

 - Delete values from a list
 - Search for values in a list
 - Analyze list behavior and performance

+## Implementation

+For my implementation, I created three list operations: insertion, deletion, and searching.

+For insertion, I used Python's insert() method and tested adding movies at the beginning, middle, and end of the movie list.
+After each insertion, the program displayed the original list and the updated list.

+In my deletion, I used Python's pop() method and added index validation before removing it.
+However, the program returned the removed movie and displayed the updated list only when returning the items from the beginning, middle, and end.

+Now for searching, I made a linear search, which would check each movie and return the index when a movie was found.
+However, the program would return the index when a movie couldn't be found, and if it wasn't found, it would return -1.

+Lastly, I tested several test cases, including deleting an invalid index, inserting into an empty list, deleting from an empty list, and searching an empty list.

+## Real-World Scenario

+My real-world scenario was a movie watchlist application that allows users to add or remove movies and search for specific titles.
+This application would also check how well each movie performed at the box office.

 ## Requirements